Discovering Effective Policies for Land-Use Planning with Neuroevolution: Experiments

-Figure~\ref{fg:nn-global-allprescriptors} demonstrates the progress of evolution towards increasingly better prescriptors, i.e.\ those that represent better implementations of each tradeoff of the ELUC and change objectives.
-They represent a wide variety of tradeoffs, and a clear set of dominant solutions that constitute the final Pareto front.
-That set is returned to the decision-maker, who can then select the most preferred one to be implemented.
+Figure~\ref{fg:nn-global-allprescriptors} demonstrates the progress of evolution towards increasingly better prescriptors, i.e.\ those that represent better implementations of each tradeoff of the ELUC and land-use change objectives.
+These solutions are referred to as "Evolved Prescriptors" in the rest of the paper.
+They represent a wide variety of tradeoffs and a clear set of dominant solutions that constitute the final Pareto front.
+That set is returned to the decision-maker, who can then select the most preferred one to implement.

-To demonstrate the value of evolutionary search, the prescriptors in the Pareto front were compared against two heuristic baselines (Figure~\ref{fg:heuristics}).
-Each of them converts as much land as possible to secdf, which has the lowest ELUC.
-The first is a simple "even" heuristic, where an equal proportion of land is taken from all land types and converted to secdf.
-The second is the optimal linear heuristic, where as much land as possible is first taken from the land type that has the highest weight in the LinReg model, then from the land type that has the second highest weight, and so on until the given change threshold is reached.
-Ten such heuristic prescriptors were created with evenly distributed change thresholds.
-All three methods were then evaluated on the global test set from [2012-2021].
+To demonstrate the value of evolutionary search, the Evolved Prescriptors were compared against two heuristic baselines (Figure~\ref{fg:heuristics}).
+Each of them converts as much land as possible to secdf, which has the lowest ELUC, up to a set threshold.
+The first is a simple baseline called "Even Heuristic", where an equal proportion of land up to the threshold is taken from all land-use types and converted to secdf.
+The second is an optimal linear baseline called "Perfect Heuristic", where as much land as possible is first taken from the land-use type that has the highest weight in the Global LinReg model, then from the land-use type that has the second highest weight, and so on until either the given land-use change threshold is reached or there is no land left to convert to secdf.
+These heuristic solutions were created with evenly distributed land-use change thresholds between 0\% and 100\% in order to generate heuristic Pareto fronts.
+All three methods were then evaluated on a random 1\% sample of the Global test set from the years 2012--2021.

-As Figure~\ref{fg:nn-global-allprescriptors} shows, all prescriptions converged in the high-change region of the Pareto front, where 100\% forest prescriptions dominate.
-The heuristics performed better in the low-change region, where the predictors may not be accurate enough to distinguish between small changes.
-However, in the most useful middle-change region, the evolved prescriptors outperformed both heuristics, thus demonstrating that they are exploiting the nonlinear relationships well.
+As Figure~\ref{fg:heuristics} shows, the Evolved Prescriptors and the heuristics all converged in the high-change region of the Pareto front, where 100\% forest prescriptions dominate.
+The heuristics performed slightly better in the low-change region, where the predictors may not be accurate enough to distinguish between small changes.
+However, in the most useful middle-change region, the Evolved Prescriptors outperformed both heuristics, demonstrating that they are likely exploiting the nonlinear relationships well.

+The performance of each prescription method can be quantified in terms of hypervolume, which measures how much of the solution space it dominates.
+It is calculated as the area above and to the right of the Pareto front up to maximum possible change and zero ELUC, divided by the area of the entire search space (which starts from zero change and lowest possible ELUC, which in turn is defined as the ELUC of the Perfect Heuristic at the maximum change).
+The Evolved Prescriptors outperform the Perfect Heuristic, which outperforms the Even Heuristic, with hypervolumes of 0.616, 0.566, and 0.512, respectively.